-- For each eligible marketable asset, the Eurosystem defines the most representative price source to be used for the calculation of the market value. - The value of a marketable asset is calculated on the basis of the most representative price on the business day preceding the valuation date.
+- (a) For each eligible marketable asset, the Eurosystem defines the most representative price source to be used for the calculation of the market value. - (b) The value of a marketable asset is calculated on the basis of the most representative price on the business day preceding the valuation date.
 If more than one price is quoted, the lowest of these prices (normally the bid price) is used.
 In the absence of a representative price for a particular asset on the business day preceding the valuation date, the last trading price is used.
-If the reference price obtained is older than five days or has not moved for at least five days, the Eurosystem defines a theoretical price. - The market or theoretical value of a debt instrument is calculated including accrued interest. - Depending on differences in national legal systems and operational practices, the treatment of income flows (e.g. coupon payments) related to an asset which are received during the life of a reverse transaction may differ between national central banks.
-If the income flow is transferred to the counterparty, national central banks ensure that the relevant operations will still be fully covered by a sufficient amount of underlying assets before the transfer of the income takes place.
-The national central banks aim to ensure that the economic effect of the treatment of income flows is equivalent to a situation in which the income is transferred to the counterparty on the payment day^{56} .
+If the reference price obtained is older than 5 days or has not moved for at least 5 days, the Eurosystem defines a theoretical price.

+- (c) The market or theoretical value of a debt instrument is calculated including accrued interest. - (d) Depending on differences in national legal systems and operational practices, the treatment of income flows (e.g. coupon payments) related to an asset which are received during the life of a reverse transaction may differ between NCBs.
+If the income flow is transferred to the counterparty, NCBs ensure that the relevant operations will still be fully covered by a sufficient amount of underlying assets before the transfer of the income takes place.
+The NCBs aim to ensure that the economic effect of the treatment of income flows is equivalent to a situation in which the income is transferred to the counterparty on the payment day (94).

+6.5.2.
 Non-marketable assets